jacazek/pong_model/README.md

 - [ ] limit ball vector to certain degrees
 - [ ] provide extreme negative feedback the further ball goes out of bounds during training
 - [ ] provide extreme negative feedback for ball moving slowly or not at all
 - [ ] try out a couple different model architectures to see which might start to provide usable results
+- [ ] predict score (continous integer mse) and hits as well (binary state cross-entropy)